EPCCed/Intro-to-HPC/content/Part4_Computer_Simulations/Computer_Simulations.md

 Does that give you a better idea of what uncertainties are?
 Can you think of any other sources of uncertainties in this model?

-© Modelling Commons - 1997 Uri Wilensky; EPCC at The University of Edinburgh
+© Modelling Commons - 1997 Uri Wilensky

 ---